Gabriel-8813/Languages_and_ML/README.md

 Relevant files:
 * Logistic Regression.ipynb: Python script for data preprocessing, feature engineering, model training, evaluation and optimization.
-* Elcat_data.csv: Data from 2023, including language names, ISO codes, endangerment levels and speaker counts.
+* Elcat_data.csv: Data from 2023, including language names, ISO codes, endangerment levels and speaker counts (https://www.kaggle.com/datasets/the-guardian/extinct-languages/data)
-* Kaggle_data.csv: Data from 2024, including language names, ISO codes, endangerment levels and speaker counts.
+* Kaggle_data.csv: Data from 2024, including language names, ISO codes, endangerment levels and speaker counts ((https://www.endangeredlanguages.com/userquery/)

 This project applies Logistic Regression to predict the future endangerment status of languages based on speaker trends.
 In addition to the Kaggle data used for the Javascript Leaflet visualisation map, an addition dataset was used from the Endangered Languages Project (Elcat) (https://www.endangeredlanguages.com/userquery/).